biot-med/plugin-lambda-seed-public/README.md

 # README

-# Biot's general lambda seed.
+# BioT's general lambda seed.

 _This is a basic template for lambda to be used as a starting point for AWS lambdas extending BioT's services._